ehdinayan/E01-format/Readme.md

 There are some interesting points wich are discovered through practice.
 That is, for example, some image attributes are required but not necessarily with a value on them.

  That is the case of `alt=""`, wich as we were told, eventually should contain picture description.
-It is also interesting that we can maintain picture proportions only changing one of its resolutions values, instead of the two.
+It is also interesting that we can maintain picture proportions only changing one of its resolution values, instead of two.
 That means we should use `width=""` or `height=""`

  I am not including images on this repos, because I am interested in use these files as little reminders of what I have learn in each exercise.